 Colorado State University: Zymurgy Institute | Colorado

 CSU also offers an advanced course that allows attendees to gain refreshing hands-on experience in advanced brewing techniques.
 Brew with some of the area’s most successful production craft brewers on the Brew-Magic brewing system.
 The course is held every other Saturday in the Colorado State University-Pueblo Chemistry Building.
-Tuition is $299 for each 2-month, 3-batch and 5-lab series.
+Tuition is $299 for each two-month, three-batch and five-lab series.

 Doemens Academy | Germany

 Doemans Academy offers classes at the Academy for Brewing and Beverage Technology, which includes a school for brewmasters.
 They also have pilot facilities including a brewery, malt house and packaging facility for student to learn on and practice their skills.

 Escuela Superior De Cerveza Y Malta | Spain

 The College of Beer and Malt (ESCYM) was created in 1965 by the initiative of the Spanish Association of Beer and Malt (AETCM) in order to promote education and research in brewing.